A detailed description of Silent Retreats

 something aside for you.

-We are in the silence until after dinner on Sunday, when we have a
+We are in the silence until just before dinner on Sunday, when we have

 final gathering and give tips for making a graceful transition back